 Keep in mind that internal combustion engines lose approximately 3% efficiency for every 1,000 feet of elevation gained.
 This will impact the rated output of a generator and how much electrical power it can produce in the mountains.

-Why I carry a Honda generator
+Why I carry a Honda generator for boondocking

 Recently I have been traveling more in the summer on business and found myself in areas where it is nice to be able to run the air conditioner when boondocking.